f-u-z-z-l-e/semver-plugin/README.md

 can be overridden via the semver gradle extension.

 ### Setting a release branch
 Some teams might wish to specify a dedicated ***release*** branch.
-By default the plugin will treat the master branch as release branch.
+By default the plugin will treat the **master** branch as release branch.
 On the release branch the plugin will omit the pre-release and build metadata parts.

+### Setting a tag message
+The plugin will create an [annotated git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) and set a default commit message.
+To override the default message one can specify an alternate **tagMessage** via the semver gradle extension.

 ## Configuration

 ### Groovy
 ```groovy
 semver {
     prefix = 'v' // sets the version prefix. -> v0.0.1